-Olivia Foa'i is a New Zealand-born singer, songwriter, dancer and choreographer (Tokelauan, Tuvaluan and British background) best known as the lead female singer/dancer for award-winning Polynesian band, Te Vaka and for her vocals on Disney's "Moana" soundtrack (Tulou Tagaloa, Logo Te Pate, Know Who You Are...).
+Olivia Foa'i is a New Zealand-born singer, songwriter, dancer, choreographer and director (Tokelauan, Tuvaluan and British heritage) best known as the lead female singer/dancer for multi award-winning Polynesian band, Te Vaka and for her vocals on Disney's "Moana" soundtrack (Tulou Tagaloa, Logo Te Pate, Know Who You Are...).

-She choreographs Contemporary Polynesian dance for Te Vaka as well as for her own personal projects.
-Watch her video to Lukitau from the recent Te Vaka Beats album HERE.
+She choreographs Contemporary Polynesian dance for Te Vaka as well as for her own projects.
+Watch her video to Lukitau from the Te Vaka Beats album HERE.

 Olivia wins "Best Pacific Language Award" at the 2017 VPMA's